gSwin: Gated MLP Vision Model with Hierarchical Structure of Shifted Window: Introduction

-In this paper, we propose \textit{gSwin} as a method to reintegrate the two pathways that are evolving in different directions after breaking off from ViT.
-Our gSwin is based on the basic framework of gMLP, which consists of MLP and a simple gating mechanism, and the specific process uses the same window function as Swin Transformer to capture the visual hierarchical structure.
-According to our experiments, gSwin-T outperforms Swin-T, +0.4 Top-1 accuracy on ImageNet-1K, +0.5 box AP and +0.4 mask AP on COCO and +1.9 mIoU on ADE20K, and gSwin-S is competitive with Swin-S, while both gSwin models are smaller than their Swin Transformer counterparts.
+In this paper, we propose \textit{gSwin} which reintegrates the above two pathways that are evolving in different directions after breaking off from ViT.
+Our gSwin is based on the basic framework of gMLP~\cite{liu2021pay} as a parameter-efficient Transformer alternative, and the Swin Transformer~\cite{liu2021swin} to capture the visual hierarchical structure.
+Although it is a simple idea of merging two independent streams, we have experimentally confirmed that it gives promising results.
+Our experiments showed that gSwin-T outperformed Swin-T with $+0.4$~Top-1 accuracy on ImageNet-1K~\cite{deng2009imagenet}, $+0.5$~box-AP and $+0.4$~mask-AP on COCO~\cite{lin2014microsoft}, and $+1.9$~mIoU on ADE20K~\cite{zhou2019semantic}.
+The gSwin-S was also competitive with Swin-S. Both gSwin models are smaller than their Swin Transformer counterparts.